 When anyone, including those with chronic heart conditions, gets dental implants, there is always some amount of risk involved, including bleeding, infection, and damage to surrounding teeth or nerves.
 It’s important to consider these risks when deciding if implants are right for you.

 Those with a history of certain heart conditions are at risk of several complications and life-threatening events during the actual procedure.

-For this reason, oral surgery is recommended to be as short as possible.
+For example, your heart rate and blood pressure may be monitored throughout the surgery.
 And anesthesia should be used with precaution due to the risk of angina during the surgical procedure.

-Likewise, heart patients who also have diabetes may experience episodes of hyperglycemia (high blood sugars) during surgery.
+Heart patients who have diabetes may also experience episodes of hyperglycemia (high blood sugar) during surgery.

 Other intraoperative risks include:

 - cardio-respiratory depression